fmunoz333/project-management-analysis-system/README.md

 ## 📫 Contact & Collaboration

-For questions, collaboration opportunities, or access to the live dashboard, please reach out through GitHub or view the [interactive dashboard](https://lookerstudio.google.com/s/h6gC8JvBu9A).
+For questions, collaboration opportunities, or access to the live dashboard, please reach out through GitHub.

 ---